KjellSchubert/coroutines-python-javascript/readme.md

 async/await
 ---

-Now let's compare .NET style async/await in Python & Javascript, using async file I/O as an example (some HTTP I/O would probably be more practically relevant, but whatever).
+Now let's compare .NET-style async/await in Python & Javascript, using async file I/O as an example (some HTTP I/O would probably be more practically relevant, but whatever).
 The application should use non-blocking async I/O to open & read a single file, solving the problem with async/await-style coroutines.
 To pull dependencies and execute the JS sample run: